openvinotoolkit/model_server/README.md

 *Classify*, *Regress* and *MultiInference* are planned to be added.
 * Output_filter is not effective in the Predict call.
 All outputs defined in the model are returned to the clients.

+## Serialization configuration

+Model server supports two different output serialization methods.

+* latest - default, faster one, but it's output format is slightly different than in tf-serving.
+* legacy - slower, but compatible with tf-serving output format and has been used as default in model server up to 2019 R3 version.

+To use slower version, used in OVMS 2019 R3 and earlier releases please specify environment variable:
+`SERIALIZATION=legacy`

+**Note:** If you're using tensorflow's `make_ndarray` to read output in your client application, then the transition between those methods is transparent.
 ## Contribution

 ### Contribution rules